In addition to collecting samples, MMX will also perform remote sensing of Mars and its moons using a suite of observational instruments.

 LIDAR stands for “Light Detection And Ranging”.

-It is a ranging instrument to observe the shape information of the Martian moon surface.
-The surface altitude and albedo distribution will be derived by measuring the time until the reflected light returns and the energy of reflected light after the laser towards the satellite is injected.
+This is a ranging instrument to observe information on the shape of the Martian moon surface.
+LIDAR uses a laser to reflect light from the moon's surface.
+The surface altitude and albedo distribution can be derived from measuring the time taken for reflected light to return, and the energy of the reflected light.

 Chiba Institute of Technology, Senior Fellow